changhuixu/ngx-digit-only/README.md

 An Angular directive only allows [0-9] in the input box when typing, pasting or drag/dropping.
 This directive handles both Windows keyboard and Mac keyboard.

-Since v1.1.0, this directive also accepts an attribute which indicates if the input number allows **a decimal point**.
+Since **v1.1.0**, this directive accepts an attribute which indicates if the input number allows a decimal point.

+Since **v1.3.0**, this directive accepts an attribute for the separator for decimal numbers.
+By default, the separator is a `.`.
+You can set it to comma when needed.

 [![Build Status](https://img.shields.io/travis/changhuixu/ngx-digit-only/master.svg?label=Travis%20CI&style=flat-square)](https://travis-ci.org/changhuixu/ngx-digit-only)
 [![npm](https://img.shields.io/npm/v/@uiowa/digit-only.svg?style=flat-square)](https://www.npmjs.com/package/@uiowa/digit-only)